 Payment may be made by personal check, bank draft, or money order, drawn to the order of Icahn School of Medicine at Mount Sinai.
 Tuition and fees must be paid by the first day of each term.
 For payment plan arrangements, please contact Tuition Management Systems, an independent company, at (800) 722-4867 or online at www.afford.com.

 All financial obligations must be cleared prior to completion of each term.
-Students who have not cleared their account will not be allowed to re-register, receive a transcript or letter of recommendation, have academic credits certified, receive a leave of absence, receive other student services, attend class/clerkship for the current academic term, or have a degree conferred.
+Students who have not cleared their account will not be allowed to re-register, receive a transcript or letter of recommendation, have academic credits certified, receive other student services, attend class/clerkship for the current academic term, or have a degree conferred.

 The Board of Trustees reserves the right to revise all fees, including tuition.

 A. Ph.D. and M.D./Ph.D. in Biomedical Sciences or Neuroscience –

 All MD/PhD and PhD in Biomedical Sciences or Neuroscience students are offered a stipend, the full cost of tuition and a comprehensive health insurance package.
 Continuation of this support is contingent upon maintaining satisfactory progress (see section on Satisfactory Progress) in the Program at all times.
 The Program reserves the right to discontinue support in the absence of such progress.
 The stipend for academic year 2016-17 is $34,000 and is adjusted periodically as the school endeavors to enable its students to keep pace with expenses and rising costs.